-- Attendance for PP pupils is in line with that of non-PP pupils, showing that monitoring and intervention last year was effective. - The Nurture approach is supporting disadvantaged pupils in their social and emotional development, which should continue to have a positive impact on both wellbeing and behaviour. - Staff within the school are aware of who their vulnerable children are, and how they are being supported by the school. - Systems are in place (Mathematics Mastery, PiXL etc.) to further improve attainment at KS1. - Vulnerable families will be further engaged by our Parent Support Worker, which should improve the amount of involvement these families have with the school, and thereby improve the level of support for their children. - PP children enjoy a broad and balanced school experience, with the opportunity to take part in trips, sports clubs and music lessons. - The appointment of a new Sports Coach should increase the amount of sport and activities on offer to Pupil Premium pupils.
+- We are unable to analyse attendance and data from the previous academic year due to Covid-19. - The Nurture approach continued to support disadvantaged pupils in their social and emotional development, particularly during a tricky period from March July with school closure. - Staff within the school were aware of who their vulnerable children were and how they are being supported by the school. - Systems were in place (Mathematics Mastery, PiXL etc.) to further improve attainment at KS1. - Vulnerable families continued to be supported by our Family Support Worker.
+This happened on a regular basis during the school closure. - PP children enjoyed a broad and balanced school experience, with the opportunity to take part in trips, sports clubs and music lessons.